TABLE OF CONTENTS

 Note – Do check out detailed reviews of AMDโs Ryzen 5000 Series CPUs, and AMDโs Threadripper 3000 parts for more information about these CPUs.

-But if you’re building a workstation that you’ll primarily use to do active viewport work, the Core i5 13600K from Intel’s Raptor Lake lineup offers incredible value.
-It outpaces a similarly-priced Ryzen 5 7600X in most workloads – making it the best value option for workstations right now.
+If you’re building a workstation that you’ll primarily use to do active viewport work, the Core i5 14600K/Core i7 14700K from Intel’s Raptor Lake lineup offers incredible value.
+They outpace similarly-priced Ryzens in most creative workloads – making them better value options for workstations right now.

 A Quick History Recap: AMD vs. Intel